Type of package

 Learn how to create and deploy InDesign Server packages using Admin Console.

-InDesign Server supports creating packages using Online activation method.
-Online activation method is the simplest licensing method to deploy for versions 15.1.1 and above.
+InDesign Server supports creating packages using the Online and Offline activation methods.
+The online activation method is the simplest licensing method to deploy for versions 15.1.1 and above.
 The offline activation method is available from version 17.0 onwards for select customers only.

 Your license is valid till the contract end date.
 Information transmitted from Adobe servers: Signed license specific to machine ID.